pablosanjose/Quantica.jl/docs/src/tutorial/advanced.md

 !!! note "Bring your own fixed-point solution!"
     Note that fixed-point calculations can be tricky, and the search algorithm can have a huge impact in convergence (if the problem converges at all!).
 For this reason, Quantica.jl does not provide built-in fixed-point routines, only the functionality to write functions such as `ρf` above.

+!!! tip "Sparse mean fields"
+    The method explained above to build a Hamiltonian supports all the `SiteSelector` and `HopSelector` functionality of conventional models.
+Therefore, although the density matrix computed above is dense, its application to the Hamiltonian is sparse: it only touches the onsite matrix elements.
+Likewise, we could for example use `@hopping!` with a finite `range` to apply a Fock mean field within a finite range.
+In the future we will support built-in Hartree-Fock model presets with adjustable sparsity.